niall-byrne/pib_cli/README.md

 ## Customizing the Command Line Interface

+**BREAKING CHANGE:**  pib_cli v1.0.0 introduces a new JSON schema version!
+(Older configuration files will need to be modified!)

 The CLI has some defaults built in, but is customizable by setting the `PIB_CONFIG_FILE_LOCATION` environment variable.
 The default config file can be found [here](https://github.com/niall-byrne/pib_cli/blob/master/pib_cli/config/config.yml).